Ellis Child

 Ellis Lynley Child (23 December 1925 – 8 May 2005) was a New Zealand cricketer who played first-class cricket for Auckland and Northern Districts in the 1950s.
 He was also a leading player for Northland in the Hawke Cup from 1951 to 1961.

-He was born at Whangarei and died at Auckland.
+A right-arm medium-pace bowler and useful lower-order batsman, Child took his best bowling figures in his second match.
+In Auckland's 32-run victory over Otago, he took 4 for 54 and 5 for 37.
+He captained Northland to their first Hawke Cup title in January 1956, when they defeated Hutt Valley.